Mature Masculine

 Active Shadow: The Dreamer

 The King becomes the Dreamer.
-He loves big ideas and visions, but they are not rooted in clear seeing.
+He loves big ideas, but they are not rooted in clear seeing.

 • Confuses imagination with clarity